13 February 2017

 The new requirement

-Savings summary boxes must follow a specific Q&A format laid out in the FCA's banking rulebook.
-There are a fixed set of questions, and certain information must be provided as a response to each question.
+Savings summary boxes follow a specific Q&A format laid out in the FCA's banking rulebook.
+There are a fixed set of questions, and certain information must be provided as a response to each of these.

 This all sounds fine in principle.
 The problem is that the prescribed format isn't quite spot on.
-But firms have no wriggle room to make improvements.
+But firms have no wriggle room to make improvements under the current rules.

 What are the problems?

-And the questions don’t always match up with the content which must be supplied as a response.
+And the questions don’t always match up with the content which has to be supplied as a response.

 For example, under the heading ‘Can I withdraw money?’ companies must explain any restrictions or consequences, such as fees, for taking money out of the account.
-That’s useful information to have.
+That’s useful information to have, and it seems appropriate to include it in that section.

 Clear and understandable language